AnthonyMDev/AMTextFieldPickerExtension/README.md

 ## Usage

-`AMTextFieldPickerExtension` adds a `pickerView` property to `UITextField`.
-When this property is set, the `pickerView` is set to the `UITextField`'s `inputView` property.
-A `UIToolbar`, containing a "Done" button, is also set to the `inputAccessoryView` property.
+`AMTextFieldPickerExtension` adds `pickerView` and `datePicker` properties to `UITextField`.
+When these properties are set, the `UITextField`'s `inputView` is set and a `UIToolbar`, containing a "Done" button, is also set to the `inputAccessoryView` property.

-When the "Done" button is pressed, the text field's text is set to the selected title in the `pickerView` for the first component.
+When the "Done" button is pressed, the text field's text is set to the selected title in the `pickerView` for the first component or the date selected.
+Setting the `dateFormat` property on `UITextField` allows you to configure how the selected date will display in the text field.

 ## Example